tymyrddin/red-app/source/docs/pal/sqli.md

 ### Exploitability

-To prevent the Academy platform being used to attack third parties, our firewall blocks interactions between the labs and arbitrary external systems.
+To prevent the Academy platform being used to attack third parties, the firewall blocks interactions between the labs and arbitrary external systems.
 To solve the lab, you must use Burp Collaborator's default public server.
 To solve the lab, it is required to exploit the SQL injection vulnerability to cause a DNS lookup to Burp Collaborator.
 [Burp Collaborator](https://portswigger.net/burp/documentation/collaborator) is only available in the Enterprise and Professional editions.
 You can apply for a free 30-day trial [here](https://portswigger.net/requestfreetrial/pro).

 ----